 Aggressive Bluffton Divorce Lawyers

-Experienced and Aggressive Family Lawyers in South Carolina
+Experienced and Aggressive Divorce Attorneys in South Carolina

 Divorce is never easy, especially when you and your former partner disagree over how the separation will work.
 Conflicts involving property division, child custody, and alimony that cannot be amicably resolved will need to be settled in family court.

 Our Bluffton divorce lawyers at Horton & Goodman, LLC will do everything possible to protect your interests.
 We have a complete understanding of family law and South Carolina’s family court system and will leverage our knowledge and resources to help you succeed in your case.

 What Is the Difference Between a Contested and Uncontested Divorce in South Carolina?

 An uncontested divorce in South Carolina, also called a “simple” divorce, can allow couples to separate without protracted proceedings in family court.
 Pursuing a SC uncontested divorce requires that both marital parties agree on how to handle all relevant elements of the separation.
 It also requires that the couple that the parties live apart and not cohabitate for at least 1 continuous year.